TULiberalArts/Environmental-Studies/pages/home.md

 # meta-data variables
 title: Home
 description: >-
   Address real world environmental issues with interdisciplinary coursework, strong research skills, and technical training from the Environmental Studies program of Temple University’s College of Liberal Arts.
 View our academic offerings in affiliation with the Department of Geography and Urban Studies.
 keywords: 'Department of Geography and Urban Studies, Environmental Studies, academic offerings, Environmental Studies Program'
 # custom variables
 sidebar: false
+promotion-table: true
 feature: true
 feature-title: Globalization.
 Social Justice.
 Sustainability.
 Geographic Methods.
 feature-image: hero_ES_bg.png
 feature-body: >-
   Our students land competitive, meaningful jobs upon graduation in Philadelphia and beyond, working in business, government and non-profits sectors.
 ---
 Environmental studies students are equipped with the tools to understand and address the crucial environmental issues of our time: sustainability, health, climate change, food access, natural resource consumption and environmental justice.